SravB/NBA-Predictive-Analytics/README.md

 ## How It Works

-Using datasets from Kaggle (formatted with Pandas), we can use Matplotib to illustrate our data analysis.
+Using datasets from Kaggle (formatted with Pandas), we can use Matplotlib to illustrate our data analysis.
 This dataset includes every shot taken in the 2016-2017 Regular Season so any player who played a game during this season can be analyzed.
 By incorporating machine learning through Python's Scikit-Learn (using a Decision Tree Classifier) we can also simulate a player's shooting from every position on the court.

 Let's take a look!